 Why is choosing the correct type of shoes so important when it comes to keeping your kids’ feet healthy?
-Fungal problems in children are often a result of the socks and shoes that your kids wear.
+Fungal problems in children are often a result of the socks and shoes that they wear.
 A fungal infection left untreated can develop into a much more serious problem such as a bacterial infection, which may require antibiotics to treat.

-For example, if you provide your child with shoes made of synthetics materials like plastic, you allow fungus to breed by trapping heat and moisture around your kids’ feet.
+If you provide your child with shoes made from low-quality materials such as plastic, you allow fungus to breed by trapping heat and moisture around your kids’ feet.
 I will be able to show you a selection of the best shoes and socks to stop itchy feet in kids and prevent fungal infections.

-Why Do Kids Get Fungal Infections? – Learn The Facts!
+Why Do Kids Get Fungal Infections?

 First of all, if your child has a fungal infection, don’t panic!
-Many children get fungal infections because these infections easily contagious and children love to share everything when they hang out, even fungi!
+Many children get fungal infections because these infections are easily contagious and children love to share everything when they hang out, even fungi!

-What Are The Most Common Fungal Problems In Kids?
+What Are the Most Common Fungal Problems in Kids?

 The two most common fungal problems are: